tpaixao/aeternity-tshirt-contest/README.md

 * Mozilla's Fira Sans open source font

-**Note**: back is currently blanck.
+**Note**: back is currently blank.
 If you'd like a back design, let me know.
-I have a few ideas but would need to know more about what you would like to have on them.
+I have a few ideas but would need to know more about what you want from the t-shirts.